HomeBlogGTM Strategy

 GTM Strategy

-Every Job Posting Hiring Tells you Where a Company is Going: The Hidden Art of Reading Hiring Signals Like a GTM Pro
+Every Job Posting Tells You Where a Company Is Going: Reading Hiring Signals Like a GTM Pro

-Every Job Posting Hiring Tells you Where a Company is Going: The Hidden Art of Reading Hiring Signals Like a GTM Pro
+Every Job Posting Tells You Where a Company Is Going: Reading Hiring Signals Like a GTM Pro

-While everyone’s fighting over the same “We’re hiring!” announcements and generic funding news, the smartest revenue teams have discovered something different: every job posting is actually a road map to a company’s biggest challenges and upcoming budget decisions.
+While everyone fights over the same 'We're hiring!' announcements and recycled funding news, the sharpest revenue teams have noticed something else.
+Every job posting is a map to a company's biggest problems and its next budget decisions.

-I’ve been tracking hiring patterns at SaaS companies for three years, and what I’ve learned has completely changed how we approach lead generation at Thyleads.
-Today, I’m sharing the frame work that’s helped our clients increase response rates by 340% and shorten sales cycles by an average of47 days.
+We've tracked hiring patterns at SaaS companies for three years, and what we found changed how we approach lead generation at Thyleads.
+Here is the framework that helped our clients raise response rates by 340% and shorten sales cycles by an average of 47 days.

-Here’s what typically happens: A company announces they’re hiring.
-Within hours, dozens of sales reps flood their inbox with generic pitches about “supporting your growth.”
-The timing feels right, but the message is completely wrong.
+The usual pattern goes like this.
+A company announces it is hiring.
+Within hours, dozens of reps flood the inbox with generic pitches about 'supporting your growth.'
+The timing feels right, but the message is wrong.

-When a company posts a job, they’re not just saying “we need more people.”
-They’re revealing:
+When a company posts a job, it is not just saying it needs more people.
+It is telling you:

-• Where their leadership is feeling the most pain
+• Where leadership is feeling the most pain

 • What problems they need solved in the next 90 days